Planning your first trip to the Palace of Versailles? If so, you may be wondering: "What's the best way to get there from Paris?"

 How to Get Your RER or Train Tickets to Versailles

-In other words, if you have the all-zone Navigo Weekly or Monthly pass, you do not need an additional ticket so your trip to Versailles and back will cost you nothing extra.
+In other words, if you have one of these passes, you do not need an additional ticket so your trip to Versailles and back will cost you nothing extra.

 3. How to Get to Versailles from Paris on a Bus